RenderKit/ospray/doc/mpi.md

   OSPModel   model                      the [model] to render OSPModel   ghostModel            NULL the optional [model] containing the
-                                        ghost geometry for ambient occlusion OSPModel[] models                NULL optionally, you can have each rank own multiple [model]s which it's
+                                        ghost geometry for ambient occlusion OSPModel[] model                 NULL optionally, you can have each rank own multiple [model]s which it's
                                         responsible for rendering, in which
                                         case you will specify a list of models instead of just one.
-  OSPModel[] ghostModels           NULL when rendering a list of models, each
+  OSPModel[] ghostModel            NULL when rendering a list of models, each
                                         model can be associated with an
                                         individual ghostModel, specified by
                                         this list.
 If only the `ghostModel`